First Time in Budapest? Browse our guide to to help you get the most of your stay!

 Airport – City Centre

 There are several ways to get to the centre from Budapest’s Liszt Ferenc Airport.
 The simplest option is to use the new airport shuttle bus service No. 100E.
+Although many travellers complain that Bus 100E is congested.

 It will take you to Deák Ferenc tér – in 40-60 minutes – where you can change to one of the 3 metro lines that meet there or trams.